livebook-dev/pythonx/c_src/pythonx/fine.md

 When working with resources, it is common to have an Elixir struct corresponding to the resource.
 In the previous `Generator` example, you may define an Elixir struct such as `%MyLib.Generator{resource: reference}`.
-Instead of passing and returning the reference to the NIF, you can pass the struct itself:
+Instead of passing and returning the reference from the NIF, you can pass and return the struct itself:

 ```cpp
 #include <fine.hpp>